 - the face, fingernails, or lips turning blue

 - the chest remaining inflated as they exhale

 If a person with asthma experiences any symptoms of an asthma attack, they should use a rescue inhaler.
 One should always be close at hand.

 If symptoms of an asthma attack persist following the use of a rescue inhaler, a person may require emergency treatment.
 In this event, call 911.

-A rescue inhaler is only intended for use during an asthma attack, to relieve acute symptoms.
-It should not be used for long-term management.
-If a person needs to use their rescue inhaler more than twice a week, they should speak to a doctor.
+A rescue inhaler is only intended for use during an asthma attack to relieve acute symptoms, not for long-term management.
+If someone needs to use their rescue inhaler more than twice a week, they should speak to a doctor.
 The doctor can review the current methods of asthma management and develop a comprehensive plan.